McDonald's Ukraine: Russian invasion of Ukraine

 U.S. Secretary of State Antony Blinken visited a McDonald’s in Kyiv with Ukrainian Foreign Minister Dmytro Kuleba in 2023.

 When Blinken visited Kyiv in September 2023, Kuleba took him to a McDonald’s.
 In January 2025, the original 1997 McDonald's restaurant, the first to open in Ukraine, was damaged during a Russian drone and missile strike which shattered its storefront, though it later reopened.

-As a result of its rebounding wartime economy, which led to the return of several Western companies to Ukraine.
+Ukraine's rebounding wartime economy led to the return of several Western companies to Ukraine.
 In May 2025, a McDonald's restaurant was opened in the remote alpine region of Transcarpathia, the only region that did not yet have a McDonald's.
 The company also stated its plans to open about 10 new outposts in Ukraine that year, increasing its total operational restaurants to almost 120, which was more than before Russia's invasion three years prior.
 City councils in Ukraine competed to secure these new establishments.
 Also in May, the company removed the Big Tasty burger from its Ukraine menu, causing some backlash as well as the resale of boxes of the burger online; this was halted when McDonald's announced three new varieties of the burger.